NiallMoody/biome-labyrinth/Readme.md

 If you are a member of Biome Collective and would like to add a room to the labyrinth, contact Niall on discord or slack.

+If you want to create your own labyrinth using this code, just clone the repository and delete the contents of the `rooms` folder.

 # Adding a Room to the Labyrinth
 Rooms consist of a background image and one or more smaller images which can be used as buttons to navigate to other rooms, or any web URL.